Aseel-Alnaami/yooga/README.md

 # YooGA

-# Fitness Center Management System
+# YooGA Center Management System

-The **Fitness Center Management System** is a comprehensive web application designed to streamline the operations of a fitness center, including managing memberships, workout plans, trainer schedules, and administrative reporting.
+The **YooGA Center Management System** is a comprehensive web application designed to streamline the operations of a yoga center, including managing memberships, workout plans, trainer schedules, and administrative reporting.
 Built using **ASP.NET MVC** and **Oracle Database**, the system aims to enhance the experience for both members and administrators.

 ## Features